murphysierra/fastDemo/README.md

 # Sierra's Fast Programming Assignment

+The deployed version of the app can be accessed here: https://murphysierra.github.io/fastDemo/

 Hello there!
 Thanks for giving me the opportunity to apply to Fast.
 Here are the answers to your questions:

 1. What were the most difficult tasks?